-It is understood that AT has tendered an overlay to be applied to the highway throughout the valley crossing section (Paving Contract #21542), with construction slated for 2023.
-Prior to placing the overlay, the design engineer should consider doing a full depth subgrade repair to improve the strength of the pavement and better bridge over the softer geofoam zone, by: Excavating the majority of the 0.7 m of clay subgrade to near the surface of the geofoam; Replacing the clay subgrade to compaction specifications; Installing geogrid in the compacted GBC; then repaving these areas.
+Paving Contract #21542 is ongoing in 2023, which involves a pavement overlay to be applied to the highway throughout the valley crossing section.
+It was recommended that prior to placing the overlay, consideration be given to doing a full depth subgrade repair to improve the strength of the pavement and better bridge over the softer geofoam zone, by: Excavating the majority of the 0.7 m of clay subgrade to near the surface of the geofoam; Replacing the clay subgrade to compaction specifications; Installing geogrid in the compacted GBC; then repaving these areas, however, this was not included in the contract.

-At Site 3, the slide that occurred between the upper pile wall and bridge culvert will be repaired as part of the above noted contract, as follows:
+At Site 3, the slide that occurred between the upper pile wall and bridge culvert is currently being repaired as part of the above noted contract, as follows:

-• Excavate the slumped material in the west highway embankment, disposing of the material outside and away from the valley crests.
-Install non-woven geotextile and a subdrain system along the base of the excavated slump.
-Sheet piles will need to be installed along the slide toe to minimize river inflow, adjacent to the arch culvert to provide support for excavation adjacent to it, and adjacent to the highway/pile wall for excavation support.
-Extend the subdrains through the lower portion of the re-built slope to outlet on the riprap adjacent to the river.
-Additional Class 2 riprap will be installed along the toe of the repaired area adjacent to the river to prevent future toe erosion.
-Re-build the new highway embankment using compacted gravel to re-establish the existing slope and to surround the subdrains.
+• Excavated the slumped material in the west highway embankment, and disposed of the material outside and away from the valley crests.
+Installed a drainage geosynthetic and a subdrain system along the base of the excavated slump.
+Sheet piles were installed along the slide toe and adjacent to the arch culvert, to minimize river inflow and to provide support for excavation adjacent to it, while temporary sheet piles were installed adjacent to the highway/pile wall for excavation support and removed after backfilling.
+The subdrains were extended through the lower portion of the rebuilt slope to outlet on the riprap adjacent to the river.
+Additional Class 2 riprap was installed along the toe of the repaired area adjacent to the river to prevent future toe erosion.
+The new highway embankment was re-built using compacted gravel to re-establish the existing slope and to surround the subdrains.

-Ballpark Cost \$900,000 (Excl. engineering and contingencies).
+Approximate Cost \$900,000 (Excl. engineering and contingencies).